ryankarlos/AWS-CICD/projects/deploy-lambda-image/README.md

 The code pipeline workflow is represented diagramatically for this use case.
 We will be deploying an application container to lambda which streams tweets about a topic for a chosen duration.The updates to required roles and deployment of Lambda Image resource is automated using CloudFormation templates.
 In the intended workflow, the user commits to CodeCommit which triggers codepipeline execution via EventBridge.
-This executes Source Stage (which fetches cloud formation templates from S3), Build Stage (builds application code and pushes to ECR), Deploy Stage (which deploys to Lambda container resource) and finally runs end to end test on the deployed code to check it executes/functions as expected.
+This executes Source Stage (which fetches cloud formation templates from S3), Build Stage (builds application code and pushes to ECR), Deploy Stage (which deploys to Lambda container resource) and finally runs end-to-end test on the deployed code to check it executes as expected.

 ![](../../screenshots/architecture_tweets_deploy_lambda-container.png)

 ## Running local script

-* Need to install click https://click.palletsprojects.com/en/8.1.x/quickstart/ in virtual environment The command and argument options can be viewed in cli by running command below
+* Need to install the package [click](https://click.palletsprojects.com/en/8.1.x/quickstart/) in the virtual environment.
+The command and argument options can be viewed in cli by running the commands below

 ```
+$ cd projects/deploy-lambda-image
-$ python local_run.py --help
+$ python local_run.py --help s

 Usage: local_run.py [OPTIONS] KEYWORD